linuxaustralia/constitution_and_policies/guidelines_for_grant_submissions.md

 For grants that include the funding of hardware purchases to support Open Source software development:

-* The grant application should include a description of what the project aims to achieve.
+* The grant application should include a description of what the project aims to achieve with the funded hardware.
 For example:
     - Support for this hardware is committed to the upstream project repository.
     - A sustainable community of developers is formed to continue development and support of the hardware.
     - An individual takes an active role in the development of Open Source support for the hardware, which would have otherwise been impossible due to the cost of the hardware.